 Rolf Weder (email@example.com, BeurteilerIn)

-The target is to give master students an opportunity to write an own paper in English (that may be considered to be a first step towards the master’s thesis), to present the conclusions to an international audience of researchers at Georgetown University and New York University and discuss the results
+The target is to give master students an opportunity to write a seminar paper in English (that may be considered to be a first step towards the master’s thesis), to present the conclusions to an international audience of researchers at Georgetown University and New York University and discuss the results.

 1. Writing an original scientific paper on an interesting topic that may serve as a first step to a Master's thesis.